 - Inhibiting NNMT to prevent excessive methylation and promote NAD+ recycling

 That is exactly why Dr Conlon and her team spent years studying the best combination of ingredients which target the key areas of the NAD+ production network described.
 This research led to the development of Nuchido TIME+, a next generation NAD+ supplement which goes beyond just providing cells with precursors ingredients.
-Using this multi-target approach Nuchido TIME+ has been shown to increase NAD+ levels by 242% in our pilot study.
+This approach was supported by the results of a randomised, double-blinded, placebo-controlled crossover clinical trial.